Skip to main content

 Learn how artificial intelligence systems are integrated in the vehicles we drive.

 Artificial Intelligence (AI) may seem new.
 But AI apps have been used in transportation for a while.
 Many modern vehicles use a Global Positioning System (GPS).
-This system uses data from satellites to figure out where we are on Earth.
-GPS uses AI to determine the best way to get from point A to point B.
+This uses data from satellites to figure out where the vehicle is on Earth.
+Mapping algorithms use AI to determine the best way to get from point A to point B.

 To do this, AI systems have learned to predict the best routes from huge amounts of data.
-They then combine this data with data from real-time information from users.
+Then they combine this data with real-time information from users.
 This includes things like how fast they drive along the route.
-The two types of data can then give people accurate and precise information about their trip.
+These two types of data can give people accurate and precise information about their trip.
 The AI can even help drivers get around traffic and avoid construction.
-They needed to use a lot of data to train these systems to do what they can do today.
-In the first few years, many people relying on their GPS got lost.
-Some even drove into lakes!

 GPS system attached to a car’s windshield (Source: Leo Malsam via iStockphoto).